amro/gibbon/README.markdown

 ### Error handling

-By default you are expected to handle errors returned by the APIs manually.
+By default Gibbon will attempt to raise errors returned by the API automatically.

+If you set the `throws_exceptions` boolean attribute to false, for a given instance, then Gibbon will not raise exceptions.
+This allows you to handle errors manually.
 The APIs will return a Hash with two keys "errors", a string containing some textual information about the error, and "code", the numeric code of the error.

-If you set the `throws_exceptions` boolean attribute for a given instance then Gibbon will attempt to intercept the errors and raise an exception.
+> Note:  In an effort to make Gibbon easier to use, errors are raised automatically as of version 0.4.0.

 ##Thanks

+The following people have contributed to Gibbon's development in some way:

 * [Justin Ip](https://github.com/ippy04)
 * [elshimone](https://github.com/elshimone)